zoonman/graphviz-scaffolding/README.md

    ```

 5. Open `src/app.ts` and make your changes.
-   Webpack will reload the app automatically
+   Webpack will reload the app automatically.

 Good luck!